Skip to content

 git-stage-batch is intended for organizing draft patch sets before they are committed or shared.
 It helps you turn a messy working tree into a clean sequence of logical commits.

-Think of it as helping you prepare commits before they become part of history, not changing history afterward.
+It is not meant to modify shared history or protected branches.
+Think of it as helping you prepare commits before they become part of reviewable project history, with any assistant-side polishing confined to local draft commits.

 Use it while preparing commits for a branch you are working on locally.